tudelft-cs4110-2019/concolic/README.md

 # Concolic Execution with Z3

-For this task, we will apply concolic execution to the first RERS challange problem.
+For this task, we will apply concolic execution to a small crackme challenge.
 In principle we are following the guide at

 > http://shell-storm.org/blog/Binary-analysis-Concolic-execution-with-Pin-and-z3/